someobserver/recurgence/math/05-semantic-mass/index.md

 - $T^{\text{rec}}_{ij}$ is the recursive stress-energy tensor (see Section 4.3),
 - $G_s$ is the semantic gravitational constant.

-This equation formalizes the principle that recursive tension and constraint, as encoded in $T^{\text{rec}}_{ij}$, generate curvature in semantic space, shaping the geometry of meaning in direct analogy to the role of mass-energy in general relativity.
+This equation expresses the principle that recursive tension and constraint, as encoded in $T^{\text{rec}}_{ij}$, generate curvature in semantic space, shaping the geometry of meaning in direct analogy to the role of mass-energy in general relativity.

 ---